What is Dual (Concurrent) Enrollment?

-Can I enroll in RN-BS courses while I am an ADN student or prior to taking the NCLEX?
+Which courses can I take while I am an ADN student or prior to taking the NCLEX?

-Yes!
-Any of the following pre-licensure courses can be completed concurrently while you are enrolled in a regionally accredited associate degree program.
+The following pre-licensure courses (14 credits) can be completed concurrently while you are enrolled in a regionally accredited associate degree program.
 Once you pass the NCLEX, you will be eligible to enroll in the post-licensure courses needed complete the RN-BS program.

 |HLTH 280||Introduction to Statistical Methods for Health Sciences (if needed)||3|